 In 1844, President Martin Van Buren sent Gen. Winfield Scott to St. Albans, Vt., to talk to Town Meeting.
-The townspeople had flaunted American neutrality laws by supporting opponents of the British government in Canada.
-Scott wasn’t allowed to speak at the meeting.
+The townspeople had flouted American neutrality laws by supporting opponents of the British government in Canada.
+The townspeople didn’t allow Scott to speak at the meeting.

 The British didn’t help the cause of friendship with the United States by siding with the Confederacy during the Civil War.

 The Fenian Brotherhood, founded in 1858, was a U.S. organization of Irish republicans, the sister organization to the Irish Republican Brotherhood in Ireland.
-It had a large pool of unemployed Civil War veterans from which to draw, and claimed 200,000 supporters had taken the Fenian Oath.
+It had a large pool of unemployed Civil War veterans from which to draw.
+Most had surplus weapons from the war.
+The Brotherhood claimed 200,000 supporters had taken the Fenian Oath.